Rhodesian African Rifles: The Rhodesia Native Regiment

 At the outbreak of World War 1, the commander of the German forces in German East Africa (Tanganyika) Colonel Paul von Lettow-Vorbeck recognised that he could best support the German war effort, not by defending the colony, but by operating in such a way that the Allies were forced to commit troops against him.
-Operating in highly mobile commando-type units, his forces operated across East Africa and threatened both Portuguese East Africa and Northern Rhodesia.
+Operating in highly mobile commando-type units, his forces operated across East Africa and threatened both Portuguese Mozambique and Northern Rhodesia.